What a 21st-Century English Major Looks Like

 You can find the declaration of major form here.

-VUToday: Our three-dimensional universe in weekly roundup of VU news
+VUToday: New Center for Sports and Society in weekly roundup of VU news